 Research Guidance (non-credit but compulsory) will be registered every semester by the Center for Academic Affairs based on the notification of their advisors from the program office.
 They will be registered in late May for Spring semester and late November for Autumn semester.
-Students who entered in and after 2017 must receive passing grades at least four semesters for their Research Guidance.
+Students must receive passing grades at least four semesters for their Research Guidance.
 However, they are required to receive passing grades for every semester in case they graduate early.

-Professors: WASHIDA Toyoaki, TANAKA Yoshinari, HIRAO Keiko, PUTHENKALAM John Joseph, ORI Akemi, McDONALD Anne, HUANG Guangwei, SHIBATA Shingo, SUZUKI Masachika, INOUE Naomi, ANNO Sumiko
+Professors: TANAKA Yoshinari, HIRAO Keiko, PUTHENKALAM John Joseph, ORI Akemi, McDONALD Anne, HUANG Guangwei, SHIBATA Shingo, SUZUKI Masachika, ANNO Sumiko, TSUGE Takahiro, QIAN Xuepeng